marklogic/flux/docs/import/splitting.md

     --splitter-sidecar-max-chunks (positive number)

-That option both enables the use of sidecar documents and defines the maximum number of chunks to write to a single sidecar document.
+The option both enables the use of sidecar documents and defines the maximum number of chunks to write to a single sidecar document.
 For example, given a source document that produces 10 chunks, a value of 3 for the above option would result in 4 sidecar documents.
 The first 3 sidecar documents would each have 3 chunks, and the 4th sidecar document would have 1 chunk.
 You can also ensure that only one sidecar document is written by giving the option a